Compromise Agreement Solicitors & Lawyers

 January 11th, 2012 · No Comments · Compromise Agreement Solicitor, Compromise Agreement Solicitors, Compromise Agreements, Employment Lawyers, Employment Solicitors, HMRC, Indemnity, Independent Legal Advice, Redundancies, Redundancy, Redundancy law, Taxation

-Usually there is a tax indemnity in a compromise agreement, meaning if Her Majesty’s Revenue & Customs (formerly Inland Revenue) makes claims for penalties from an ex-employer, the ex-employee has to indemnify the ex-employer for any taxes due.
-This would apply if for example, there has been a miscalculation of taxes payable under the compromise [...]
+The issue of redundancy tax can be a confusing one.
+Compromise agreements usually contain tax indemnities, meaning if Her Majesty’s Revenue & Customs (HMRC) makes claims for penalties from an ex-employer, the ex-employee has to indemnify the ex-employer for any taxes due.
+This would apply if for example, there has been a miscalculation of taxes […]

 [Read more →]